 Bulbs and bulblike plants, Perennials

 From Namaqualand, South Africa.
-Leaves grow 6 to 12 in. long, to 2 in. wide, sometimes dry at flowering.
-Bloom stalks rise 8 to 32 in. above ground, producing masses of long-lasting white flowers from mid to late spring.Ornithogalum umbellatum
+Leaves grow to 6–12 in. long and 2 in. wide, sometimes dry at flowering.
+Bloom stalks rise 8–32 in. above the ground, producing masses of long-lasting white flowers from mid- to late spring.Ornithogalum umbellatum